 Had a little Banh Mi sandwich for breakfast and set forth on a mission to see some history museums.
 The Ho Chi Minh History Museum was actually not quite worth the trip.
 Quite small, it was completely biased towards Communism (obviously).
 It did; however, provide some good pictures of the Saigon Port which handles about 35 million metric tons of cargo a year.
 After eating at Pho 2000, I hopped on a cyclo to the History Museum - negotiated the driver from 50,000Dong down to 15,000Dong.

-Tip: When negotiating in touristy parts of Saigon, divide the original amount by a third to a half and go from there!
+Tip: When negotiating in touristy parts of Saigon and you think they may be giving you a "tourist price," divide the original amount by a third to a half and go from there!

 At the History Museum, I found my ancestors at Exhibit #9!
 I'll save the history, but if you go back about half-a-dozen greats and a few hundred years, I'm related to the Nguyen dynasty that once ruled Vietnam (No details written due to the blog's focus on the travel instead of the boredom the reader will receive from hearing about the author's life).